martijnvanschie/blog/_posts/2022-02-02-azure-messaging-services-part-1.md

 ## 1.2.
 Event Grid Resources

 Event Grid is the service which is between the **publisher** and **subscriber**.
 Using Event Grid requires a few resources and services working together.
-The following image shows an example of these resource and how they form the event chain
+The following image shows an example of these resource and how they form the event chain.

 ![Event Grid Message Flow!](../images/posts/20220202/event-grid-message-flow.png "Event Grid Message Flow")